atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/how-sql-subqueries-work.md

 The core concept to grasp is that the subquery (the part highlighted in blue inside the parentheses) is a separate SQL query that produces a table that is then used in the main query.

-Let’s break the example above up and do the subquery first by itself.
+Let's break the example above up and do the subquery first by itself.

 Subquery: